ClemencioMoralesLucas/employee-repository/README.md

 ## TODO List

-The following aspects are a must-have:
-* CREATE HOW TO RUN THE APP SECTION (Just execute in Spring Boot, import the postman collection given and execute the requests.)
-* CREATE HOW TO EXECUTE UNIT TEST (mvn clean verify) and Acceptance Tests from IDE (First run app, then AC)

-The following aspects would be a nice-to-have:
+The following aspects would be a nice-to-have for the future, but were not implemented yet:
-* (-) Makefile to run springboot? (document it in readme)
 * (-) fix zipkin warn
 * (-) Docker?
 * (+) FINAL DOUBLE-CHECK BEFORE DELIVERY: Ensure all in the PDF works properly
+* (-) Enrich Makefile to run acceptance tests